stoplightio/docs/articles/projects/git.md

 ## How to Clone Your Stoplight Git Repository

-1. Select the **Settings** tab on the platform homepage
+1. Navigate to the "[Access Tokens](https://next.stoplight.io/profile/access-tokens)" tab from your [user settings](https://next.stoplight.io/profile)
-2. Select **Access Tokens** from the left

 ![Access Tokens](https://github.com/stoplightio/docs/blob/develop/assets/images/access-tokens.png?raw=true)

-3. Create a token to access projects that your Stoplight account has proper permissions for (These permissions match the ones in the Stoplight UI)
+2. Create a token to access projects that your Stoplight account has proper permissions for (These permissions match the ones in the Stoplight UI)

 > You can name your token whatever you want.
 Once you have created the token, copy it, and only store it in a safe location.
 Once you close the window, you will not see it again

-4. On your machine, store your access token as an environmental variable (recommended)
+3. On your machine, store your access token as an environmental variable (recommended)

 For example, on Mac/Linux: